 Tui Na is an ancient form of bodywork that is based on the principles of acupuncture.
 Using a variety of pressures and strokes along the meridians (energy pathways) helps to relax muscles and stimulate the flow of energy throughout the body.
 Both the physical (musculature) and energetic (Qi) levels are treated at the same time, achieving great results.

-“I Ching” translates as “The Book of Changes”, which has been in use in China for thousands of years.
-It is an extremely precise method of divination.
-This can be done by phone or on Skype, as well as in person.
+“I Ching” translates as “The Book of Changes”, which has been used in China for thousands of years.
+It is a precise method of divination that can be done in person, by phone or on Skype.
 The answers or predictions of future events are revealed by using a numerological system based on Yin and Yang.
-Traditionally, a bundle of yarrow sticks were thrown but the modern equivalent uses three coins for divination that are tossed six times to form six lines of a hexagram.
+Traditionally, a bundle of yarrow sticks were thrown but the modern equivalent uses three coins for divination that are tossed six times to form the lines of a hexagram.
 The “Book of Changes” is then used to interpret the meaning of the hexagrams in relation to the specific question asked.
-There are sixty-four possible configurations of the hexagrams; the hexagrams represent a process in nature or human nature and can reveal future luck, growth, or misfortunes.
+There are sixty-four possible configurations of the hexagrams; each one represents a process in nature or in human nature and can reveal future luck, growth, or misfortunes.

 Weight Loss, Smoking Cessation, Drug and Alcohol Addiction Five Consecutive Treatments

 Acupuncture regulates imbalances in the body, accelerating the detoxification process.
-It is used in many detox programs because of its effectiveness.
-This method can help with weight loss, smoking cessation, drug and alcohol dependence by eliminating cravings and withdrawal symptoms in a way that is completely natural, and leaves no side effects.
-A rigorous one week detox program provides quick and efficient results.
-The links below provide more information about detoxification with acupuncture:
+Many rehab programs include acupuncture because of its effectiveness.
+This method can help with weight loss, smoking cessation, drug and alcohol dependence by eliminating cravings and withdrawal symptoms in a way that is completely natural, with no side effects.
+A rigorous one week detox schedule provides quick and efficient results.
+The links below provide more information:

 Seasonal Acupuncture Horary Treatments

 For those situations where nothing has worked, when conventional treatments cannot heal your pain, acupuncture is a natural method of pain management over time.
-People use acupuncture for various types of chronic issues.
-Headaches, back, neck, and joint pain are just a few examples of what can be managed with treatment.
+Patients use it for various types of chronic degenerative health issues.
+Numbness, weakness, joint, muscular and nerve pain are examples of what can be managed with treatment.